openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-grid.md

 >  - If **rowsTemplate** is set, the component scrolls horizontally, the main axis runs horizontally, and the cross axis runs vertically.
 >  - In this mode, the following attributes do not take effect: **layoutDirection**, **maxCount**, **minCount**, and **cellLength**.
 >  - The cross axis size of the grid is the cross axis size of the grid content area minus the gaps along the cross axis.
 It is allocated based on the proportion of each row and column.
->  - The main axis size of the grid is the maximum height of all grid items in the cross axis direction of the current grid.
+>  - The main axis size of the grid is the maximum value of the main axis sizes of all grid items in the cross axis direction of the grid.
 >
 >  3. Neither **rowsTemplate** nor **columnsTemplate** is set
 >